Beyond templates: unique covers

 - AI generates original artwork for every cover

-- Spine, bleed, trim — all calculated automatically
+- Spine, bleed, and trim calculated automatically

 - Full-wrap PDF ready to upload directly to KDP

-- No shared templates — zero duplication risk
+- No shared templates, zero duplication risk

 - Pay $3.50 per cover, no monthly commitment